legendu-net/blog/misc/content/2023/10/tips-on-RV/tips-on-RV.md

 ## Tips and Traps

+1. For rentals,
-1. Class B/B+ (best with top popups) or small class C RVs are good choices.
+    Class B/B+ (best with top popups) or small class C RVs are good choices.
     Class A RVs are too challenge to drive.

-2. Truck campers or small fifth wheels are also choices.
+    For owning an RV,
+    pickup + truck camper / fifth wheel / trailer are good options.

 ## Good Features to Have